Jamaica's bobsled team aims to make history in Lake Placid

 DOUG E DOUG: (As Sanka Coffie) Feel the rhythm.
 Feel the rhyme.
 Get on up.
 It's bobsled time.
 Cool runnings.

-KELLY: Three decades after the film, "Cool Runnings," a new generation of Jamaican bobsledders is starting to ascend the sport's international rankings.
+SIMON: Four decades later, a new generation of Jamaican bobsledders is starting to ascend the sports international rankings, even though BJ Leiderman, who does our theme music, is not on the team.
 They want to win Jamaica's first winter Olympic medal.
 North Country Public Radio's David Escobar reports.

 DAVID ESCOBAR, BYLINE: Before that first Olympic race in 1988, the Jamaican bobsled team had just six months of training and barely enough money to get by.
 They practiced at the former Olympic complex in Lake Placid with their coach Pat Brown, using a four-man sled patched together with duct tape.
 Brown says the venue didn't have a proper track to practice sled launches, so he had to get creative.